w3c/tpac2026-breakouts/README.md

 ## Deadlines

-* **@@**, for sessions that will be scheduled in advance of TPAC.
-Session proposals received before @@&nbsp;October will be allocated to the breakout slots on Monday, Tuesday, and Wednesday.
+* **8 October**, for sessions that will be scheduled in advance of TPAC.
+Session proposals received before 8&nbsp;October will be allocated to the breakout slots on Monday, Tuesday, and Wednesday.
 We urge participants to propose breakout sessions by @@&nbsp;October so that the meeting planners can work to resolve scheduling conflicts.
-On @@&nbsp;November we expect to announce the breakout schedule for the first three days of the week.
+On 13&nbsp;October we expect to announce the breakout schedule for the first three days of the week.
-* **@@** noon local time, for sessions proposed once TPAC is underway.
-We will allocate those sessions to the Thursday afternoon breakout slot.
+* **29 October** noon local time, for sessions proposed once TPAC is underway.
+We will allocate those sessions to the Thursday and Friday breakout slots.
 We will allocate the sessions to that slot as we receive them.
-We do not expect to send a separate announcement of the Thursday breakout sessions.
+We do not expect to send a separate announcement of the Thursday and Friday breakout sessions.